Explore France’s Hidden Canal Towns That Deserve the Spotlight

 Languedoc: Southern France’s Underrated Canal Treasures

-When I think about the south of France, my mind usually goes straight to the glitz of the Riviera or the lavender fields of Provence.
-But tucked away, just west of Provence, is the Languedoc region, and honestly, it’s a bit of a hidden gem.
-It’s less crowded, a little more rugged, but has this incredible charm, especially when you explore its waterways.
-It feels like stepping back in time, in the best possible way.
+When I think about the south of France my head usually jumps right to the glitz of the Riviera or those lavender fields in Provence.
+But kind of tucked away, just west of Provence, there is the Languedoc region, and honestly it feels like a hidden gem.
+It’s less crowded, a bit more rugged, and still it has this incredible charm, especially if you go and wander its waterways.
+It’s like stepping back in time, in the best possible way, even if it’s all a little more low key than the headlines would suggest.

 The Majestic Canal du Midi

-The star of the show here has to be the Canal du Midi.
+The star of the show here has to be the Canal du Midi, with several Canal du Midi towns offering unforgettable waterside experiences.
 This UNESCO World Heritage site is just stunning.
-It’s an 17th-century canal that stretches for over 150 miles, connecting the Mediterranean Sea to the Atlantic Ocean.
-I remember taking a boat trip along a section of it, and it was so peaceful.
-The plane trees lining the banks create this beautiful, dappled shade, and you glide past vineyards and sleepy villages.
+It’s this 17th-century canal, stretches for more than 150 miles, linking the Mediterranean Sea to the Atlantic Ocean.
+I kinda remember taking a boat ride along a bit of it and it was really peaceful, like almost too quiet.
+The plane trees on the banks make that nice dappled shade, and you just slide by vineyards, while the little villages seem to nap, or something like that, very sleepy.
 It’s a completely different pace of life.

-• Lock keepers: Many of the locks are still operated by friendly locals who have stories to tell.
+- Lock keepers: Many locks are still operated by friendly locals with stories to tell.

 Where to stay: Look for charming guesthouses (chambres d’hôtes) in towns like Castelnaudary or Carcassonne, or even consider renting a waterside cottage for a truly immersive experience.